 The Foster Family, Eric Paredes Save A Life Foundation

 Brian, Shannon and their teenage son, Ben, have volunteered for over eight years with the Eric Paredes Save A Life Foundation, which provides free heart screenings for youth age 12 to 25 across San Diego County to help prevent Sudden Cardiac Arrest (SCA) and death in youth.
 On screening days, the Foster family’s commitment begins before the sun comes up as they’ve played a key role in every one of the Foundation’s 50+ screening events to date.
-Shannon was a Science teacher and Medical Pathway Coordinator at Granite Hills Middle School in 2014 working with the Vice Principal to bring a free youth heart screening event to her school and recruited her husband, Brian, that day to help with set up and traffic flow.
+Shannon was a Science teacher and Medical Pathway Coordinator at Granite Hills High School in 2014 working with the Vice Principal to bring a free youth heart screening event to her school and recruited her husband, Brian, that day to help with set up and traffic flow.
 The Foster’s only child, Ben, started volunteering with his parents when he was in 4th grade.
 The family has volunteered together ever since.

 “Having veteran volunteers like the Fosters is integral to our ability to deliver a highly organized, efficient screening experience for the 800+ youth that attend with their parent(s) each time.
 The Foster family also spends countless more hours behind the scenes helping the foundation.”